-4 The Florida Turnpike Enterprise, FDOT's "eighth" District coordinates through the other seven Districts on transportation projects that traverse the state.
+6 The Florida Turnpike Enterprise, FDOT's "eighth" District, coordinates through the other seven Districts on transportation projects that traverse the state.

-This figure demonstrates that a majority of the state's non-metropolitan areas in 39 counties are within the boundaries of Florida's 27 MPOs and subject to the metropolitan planning process.
+This figure shows that a majority of the state's non-metropolitan areas in 39 counties are within the boundaries of Florida's 27 MPOs and subject to the metropolitan planning process.
 The priorities and planning needs of these non-metropolitan local governments must be balanced with the needs of their neighboring urbanized areas.
 Of the remaining 28 counties in Florida, 21 are not within an MPO and seven are partially within an MPO.
 These 21 counties and the non-metropolitan local governments within the seven partial counties work directly with their FDOT District to address transportation priorities and needs.

-While the non-metropolitan transportation planning process, according to federal law, is carried out by FDOT only for those non-metropolitan areas that are not within an MPO, there are multiple opportunities across the state for regional cooperation.
+Federal law requires FDOT to carry out the non-metropolitan transportation planning process for those non-metropolitan areas that fall outside of an MPO; however, there are multiple opportunities across the state for regional cooperation.
 These opportunities foster collaborative relationships among the FDOT Districts, MPOs, RPCs, and local governments, and lay the groundwork for opportunities to strengthen the non-metropolitan transportation planning process in Florida.